-CVS acquires Oak Street primary care for $10.6 billion
+CVS buying spree continues with $10.6B Oak Street deal

 “Solving that problem creates a massive, massive market opportunity for Oak Street Health,” Pykosz said in January at an annual conference hosted by JPMorgan.

-Founded in 2012, Oak Street runs 169 locations in 21 states.
-Its revenue grew to $1.43 billion in 2021, and analysts expect that it topped $2 billion last year.
+Oak Street’s revenue grew to $1.43 billion in 2021, and analysts expect that it topped $2 billion last year.
+But the company is spending heavily to open new clinics and its losses have grown every year.

-But the company also has booked a string of annual losses as it spends money opening new clinics.

-Woonsocket, Rhode Island-based CVS Health Corp. runs nearly 10,000 retail drugstores around the country and has been expanding the amount of care it provides through them.

-It also manages prescription drug benefits and provides insurance through its Aetna arm, which is growing its Medicare Advantage enrollment.

-CVS Health leaders have been talking for well over a year about expending into primary care as rival health care giants UnitedHealth Group and Walgreens have done.
+CVS Health Corp., based in Woonsocket, Rhode Island, has been expanding the amount of care it provides through its drugstores, and company leaders have been talking for well over a year about adding more primary care as rival health care giants UnitedHealth Group and Walgreens have done.

 “We believe it’s an asset that we want in our portfolio,” CEO Karen Lynch told investors at the JPMorgan conference.

+The retail giant Amazon also is spending nearly $4 billion to buy primary care provider One Medical and recently said it was launching a subscription prescription drug service.

+CVS Health likely was “feeling more urgency around finding a high-quality ‘dance-partner,’” Larsen said in his note.

-The company is already spending $8 billion on another growth priority: buying home health care provider Signify Health.
+CVS Health is already spending $8 billion on another growth priority: buying home health care provider Signify Health.
 CVS Health expects that deal to close in the first half of this year.

+CVS Health also announced on Wednesday better-than-expected results from the final quarter of 2022.
+The company’s profit surged 77% in the quarter to $2.3 billion, and adjusted earnings totaled $1.99 per share.

-Shares of Chicago-based Oak Street Health Inc. jumped nearly 5%, while CVS Health’s stock rose slightly in Wednesday before the opening bell.
+Shares of Oak Street Health Inc., based in Chicago, jumped nearly 4%, while CVS Health’s stock rose almost 2% before the opening bell.